The internal control review is a critical exercise for business

 What are the Additional Requirements of Internal Control Systems of Licensed Persons?

-Furthermore, the Licensed Persons shall comply with additional internal control systems in accordance with Module Six – Internal Policies and Procedures of Licensed Persons as follows:
+The Licensed Persons shall comply with additional internal control systems in accordance with Module Six – Internal Policies and Procedures of Licensed Persons as follows:

 - Comply with the requirements of competence and integrity of licensed persons;